Frequently asked Questions about Studying at the ITW

 All digital teaching material, be it texts, podcasts or video links, can be found in the relevant folder with the title of the course on ILIAS, the digital learning platform of the University of Bern, link: www.ilias.unibe.ch.

-The University of Bern offers its students a free zoo account.
-Students receive access to the zoo account via their campus account.
+The University of Bern offers its students a free zoom account.
+Students receive access to the zoom account via their campus account.

 A consultation hour is a meeting arranged personally with the lecturer.
 This arrangement is usually made by email.
 Students have the opportunity to discuss aspects of their studies such as the conception of written work, feedback on written work, but also general questions about their studies in private with their lecturer.